DINIT-SERVICE(5) Dinit - service management system DINIT-SERVICE(5)

 When this service is started, wait for the named service to finish starting (or to fail starting) before commencing the start procedure for this service.
 Starting this service will automatically start the named service.
 If the named service fails to start, this service will start as usual (subject to other dependencies being met).

-For each file name in directory-path which does not begin with a dot, add a waits-for dependency to the service with the same name.
+For each file name in directory-path which does not begin with a dot, add a depends-on dependency to the service with the same name.
 Note that contents of files in the specified directory are not significant; expected usage is to have symbolic links to the associated service description files, but this is not required.
 Failure to read the directory contents, or to find any of the services named within, is not considered fatal.

 The directory path, if not absolute, is relative to the directory containing the service description file.